-Best PC VR Games: 25 Titles On Steam And Oculus (Spring 2022)
+Best PC VR Games: 25 Titles On Steam & Oculus (Summer 2023)

 20. Song in the Smoke

 There have been a lot of decent attempts to bring the survival genre to VR but, with its native mechanics, focused structure, and earthy atmosphere, Song in the Smoke is the best of them by some way.
 You progress through multiple zones in a prehistoric wilderness, hunting and crafting whilst tackling unique new challenges in every area that teach you new tricks and abilities.
-If you don’t like the aimlessness of some survival games then you’ll appreciate Song in the Smoke’s focused campaign, making it one of the best PC VR games.
+If you don’t like the aimlessness of some survival games then you’ll appreciate Song in the Smoke’s focused campaign.

 19. Pavlov VR (Early Access)

-Note: This article was initially published in March 2022, later updated in July 2023.